Data Policy

 - The FAIR Data Principles

-- Principles for handling research data: ZALF internal (RDM working group)
+- Principles for handling research data: ZALF internal (FDM working group)

 - ZALF statutes

-- Data protection policy of the Leibniz Centre for Agricultural Landscape Research (ZALF) e.V.: ZALF internal (RDM working group)
+- Data protection guideline of the Leibniz Centre for Agricultural Landscape Research (ZALF) e.V.: ZALF internal (FDM working group)

 - GDPR